 Through the NUS (National Union of Students) you will be a part of a confederation of 600 students' unions and linked with thousands of other SU Officers The NUS is a voluntary membership organisation which makes a real difference to the lives of students and its member students' unions.

 Yes.
 You will start learning about the role from the current Officer almost as soon as you are elected.
 (Don't worry, this will fit around exams.)
 Furthermore, all SU Officers get a two week handover from their predecessor and also attend both internal SU and external training events throughout the summer to help them fully understand their roles and responsibilities.
 There will be opportunities for further training over the course of the year.
 If you are a postgraduate student and you will not be allowed to suspend study before September, for example, it may be possible to negotiate training around your commitment.

 You are also supported by experienced full time staff and external trustees.

 There are now six SU Officers.
-A new post has been approved just this year, that of Postgraduate Officer.
+A new post was approved in 2015/16, that of Postgraduate Officer.

 1. Students’ Union President

 The SU President is the figurehead of the Students’ Union.
 As the President you would lead the SU Officer team, helping and organising the efforts of each individual SU Officer and ensuring that the work on major student issues is done.
 It is his/her responsibility to make sure that everything the Union undertakes is for the long term benefit of its members.

 The Education Officer is principally charged with the academic representation, primarily to the University but to other relevant bodies as well.
 As the Education Officer you would also work closely with the Postgraduate Officer on issues relating to postgraduate and with the Community Officer on issues relating to international students.

 The Sport Officer is principally charged with the strategic development of sport within the Students’ Union and acting as a representative on relevant University committees and at the national level.
 As the Sport Officer you would represent students’ sporting needs and interests to the Sports Department and the University.